 University of Pittsburgh: Young Alumni Giving and Engagement

-The University of Pittsburgh annual giving program collaborates with the Pitt Alumni Association to use Signal Vine to message young alumni.
-Specifically, the team is targeting alumni who have graduated from the University of Pittsburgh in the last ten years.
+The University of Pittsburgh’s annual giving program collaborates with the Pitt Alumni Association to use Signal Vine to message young alumni.
+Specifically, the team targets alumni who have graduated from the University of Pittsburgh in the last ten years.

 The Pitt annual giving team wanted to create a communication channel that recent graduates would be likely to respond to.
 Additionally, this channel would be the primary driver of engagement and annual giving.
 The team realized that channels like email or phone are not always the preferred method of communication for this population.
 Pitt’s intention for text messaging is to meet these young alumni where they operate most.
 In addition, with a team of four, they realized they needed a scalable tool to reach a large alumni population.

-The team evaluated a total of six vendors before deciding on a platform to support the text message initiative.
-Ultimately, they chose Signal Vine because the platform offered the best mix of automation, a robust implementation process, and personalized support.
+The team evaluated a total of eight vendors before deciding on a platform to support the text message initiative.
+Ultimately, they chose Signal Vine because the platform offered the best mix of automation, a robust implementation process, and personalized support at every step.
 The team valued the two-way message program to engage and connect with alumni while also finding a channel for large-scale outreach communication.
 With a total of four Pitt team members, the team relied heavily on automated replies to sort through common responses.
 They also allowed the platform to flag responses that required an individual team member reply.
 The Pitt team contacted Signal Vine for a demo request in early October.
-Six weeks later, they successfully launch their young alumni program including over 53,000 text messages to 17,000 alumni.
+Six weeks later, they successfully launched their young alumni program including more than 53,000 text messages to 17,000 alumni.

 “Hi Sarah, I love this new texting fundraising!
 Much better for connect than by phone for our generation. ☺” -2010 Pitt Alumni